 Vietnamese Ambassador to Mexico Le Linh Lan suggested Mexico open a trade office in the Southeast Asian country while attending a business forum in Mexico City on May 28.

-Ambassador Le Linh Lan highlighted Vietnam’s active engagement in regional and international financial organisations, as well as the country’s outstanding achievements in external, social and economic affairs thanks to the “doi moi” (renewal) process.
+Ambassador Le Linh Lan highlighted Vietnam’s active engagement in regional and international financial organizations, as well as the country’s outstanding achievements in external, social and economic affairs thanks to the “doi moi” (renewal) process.

 In addition to the existing bilateral free trade pacts, the two countries are pushing ahead with negotiations to set up a Joint Committee on Economic, Trade, and Investment Cooperation, and sign an agreement on fisheries and seafood cooperation.

-Vietnamese businesses shared their experience in trade with their hosts, including tax regulations, transportation and payment methods.
+Vietnamese businesses shared their experience in trade with their hosts, including tax regulations, transportation, and payment methods.

 The event was held by the Vietnamese Embassy in Mexico in conjunction with the Vietnam Chamber of Commerce and Industry, and the Mexican Business Council for Foreign Trade, Investment and Technology.-VNA